wisabd/wisabd/README.md

 # Hi there 👋, I'm Wisal!
-I am a Data Analyst with research background in computational physics and enthusiam for Financial technologies
+I am a Data Analyst with research background in computational physics and enthusiam for Finance sector
+ 12
 🔭 I’m currently working on [Applied ML for High-Energy Physics](https://github.com/wisabd/BolognaGAN)
 🌱 I’m learning **Machine Learning**, **ROOT**, and **MLOps**
 💬 Ask me about **Python**, **Applied ML**, or **High-Energy Physics**